Letter frequency: Relative frequencies of letters in the English language

-Keyboard used for a long period by an English speaker: the letters E, O, T, H, A, S, I, N, and R show substantial wear; some wear is visible on D, L, U, Y, M, W, F, G, C, B, and P; and little or no wear is visible on K, V, J, Q, X, or Z.
+Keyboard used for a long period by an English speaker: the letters E, T, A, O, I, N, S, H, and R show substantial wear; some wear is visible on D, L, C, U, M, W, F, G, Y, P, and B; and little or no wear is visible on V, K, J, X, Q, or Z.

 There are three ways to count letter frequency that result in very different charts for common letters.
 The first method, used in the chart below, is to count letter frequency in lemmas of a dictionary.
 The lemma is the word in its canonical form.
 The second method is to include all word variants when counting, such as "abstracts", "abstracted" and "abstracting" and not just the lemma of "abstract".
 This second method results in letters like appearing much more frequently, such as when counting letters from lists of the most used English words on the Internet. is especially common in inflected words (non-lemma forms) because it is added to form plurals and third person singular present tense verbs.
 A final method is to count letters based on their frequency of use in actual texts, resulting in certain letter combinations like becoming more common due to the frequent use of common words like "the", "then", "both", "this", etc. Absolute usage frequency measures like this are used when creating keyboard layouts or letter frequencies in old fashioned printing presses.

 An analysis of entries in the Concise Oxford dictionary, ignoring frequency of word use, gives an order of "EARIOTNSLCUDPMHGBFYWKVXZJQ".

 The letter-frequency table above is taken from Pavel Mička's website, which cites Robert Lewand's Cryptological Mathematics.

 According to Lewand, arranged from most to least common in appearance, the letters are: etaoinshrdlcumwfgypbvkjxqz.
 Lewand's ordering differs slightly from others, such as Cornell University Math Explorer's Project, which produced a table after measuring 40,000 words.